mmorandi/MBDyn-web/Documentation/FAQ.md

 **MBDyn** is a multibody multidisciplinary analysis software suite.
 It performs the integrated simulation and analysis of nonlinear mechanical, aeroelastic, hydraulic, electric and control problems by numerical integration.

 ##  Is MBDyn free?
-**MBDyn** is free software (see the GNUproject of the Free Software Foundation for more information about free software).
+**MBDyn** is free software (see the GNU project of the Free Software Foundation for more information about free software).
 In short, this means that you can freely get **MBDyn** in binary and in source form, use it, modify it, and even redistribute it for free or for any fee you want to apply.
 However, there are few constraints: you cannot modify the license and, if you redistribute the software, you have to distribute it (also) in source form, even if you modified it, including your modifications.
 This is necessary to give others the same rights you got and leveraged by using it.

 ##  What license is MBDyn distributed under?